MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 Observational studies come in two forms: prospective and retrospective studies.
 A **prospective study** identifies individuals and collects information as events unfold.
 For instance, medical researchers may identify and follow a group of patients over many years to assess the possible influences of behavior on cancer risk.
-One example of such a study is The Nurses' Health Study.
+One example of such a study is the Nurses' Health Study.
 Started in 1976 and expanded in 1989, the Nurses' Health Study has collected data on over 275,000 nurses and is still enrolling participants.
 This prospective study recruits registered nurses and then collects data from them using questionnaires.
 **Retrospective studies** collect data after events have taken place, e.g. researchers may review past events in medical records.